Vigna aconitifolia: Human consumption

-Moth bean is also consumed as a forage crop by animals.

 Nutritional information

 100g of raw, uncooked moth bean seeds contain 343 calories, 23 g of protein, 62 g of carbohydrate and 1.6 g of fat.
 As is the case with other legumes, this pulse does contain antinutritional factors that limit available protein.
-However, research has shown that the Moth bean contains considerably less of these factors compared with other legume grains, making it a more beneficial choice for consumption.
+However, research has shown that the moth bean contains considerably less of these factors compared with other legume grains, making it a more beneficial choice for consumption.
 Soaking and cooking moth beans before consumption helps to break down antinutritional factors and makes the protein more digestible.

 Constraints to wider adaptation

-While its drought tolerance and high protein content could make moth bean a potential crop choice for semi-arid Africa, a lack of management knowledge and the difficulty of harvest due to its density and creeping nature could make its spread to other parts of the world difficult.
+While its drought tolerance and high protein content could make the moth bean a potential crop choice for semi-arid Africa, a lack of management knowledge and the difficulty of harvest due to its density and creeping nature could make its spread to other parts of the world difficult.